Warning! Spoilers ahead for Orange Is the New Black.

-When the investigations start, it's clear that the feds aren't very invested in finding out what truly happened during the Litchfield riot.
+When the investigations start, it's clear that the feds aren't very invested in finding out what truly happened during season five's Litchfield riot.
 Instead, they're looking for a few people to blame for the events, regardless of whether that blame is justified.
 The investigation leads plenty of inmates to turn on each other, trying to deflect responsibility and avoid having time added to their sentences.
 Nicky, for example, agrees to name Red in her statement so that she won't have time added to her sentence for her distribution of the prison medications during the riot.
 Because Nicky explains the situation to Red, though, she forgives her.

 But Red is less forgiving toward Frieda, who also names Red during her conversation with the feds.
 During the conversation Frieda has with the investigators, they tell her that the supplies in the bunker have her fingerprints on them (no surprise, since she's the one who discovered and stocked it in the first place).